 Our conclusion is that you can’t go wrong with either pass!
 These are the heavy hitter passes on the market today, and we love both of them.
 We suggest you base your pass purchase around the resort that you plan to ski the most in the upcoming season, and then use the heck out of it to get as much value as possible from it!

-Don’t forget about the Mountain Collective, another nice pass that comes in at a price point under $500.
+Don’t forget about the Mountain Collective, another nice pass that comes in at a price point of $499.
 The mountain collective is great for people who either want to explore many different resorts for a day or two at a time.
 You typically get two free days per resort, and once you have used up the two free days, you receive a discount on all other lift tickets for that resort to the tune of 50%.
 If you plan to ski one resort many times, you will be better off with Ikon, Epic, or the resort’s season pass.
 But if you are one who plans to move from one resort to another many times through the winter, consider the Mountain Collective.